Angel Heart: Editing and censorship

 After filming concluded in June 1986, Parker spent four months editing the film in Europe, with 400,000 feet of film and 1,100 different shots.
 The Motion Picture Association of America (MPAA) gave the original cut of Angel Heart an X rating, which is widely associated with pornographic films.
 The board, composed of industry executives and theater owners, expressed concerns over several seconds of the sex scene involving Rourke and Bonet in which Rourke's buttocks are seen thrusting in a sexual motion.
-Parker appealed the rating but did not receive the two-thirds vote required to reclassify the film to an R rating.
+Parker appealed the rating but did not receive the two-thirds vote that was required to reclassify the film to an R rating.

-The film's distributor Tri-Star Pictures refused to release it with an X rating, as the film would have fewer theaters willing to book it and fewer venues for advertising; Steve Randall, executive vice president of marketing for Tri-Star, stated that it was the studio's "firm policy not to release an X-rated film."
+The film's distributor Tri-Star Pictures refused to release it with an X rating, for the film would have fewer theaters that were willing to book it and fewer venues for advertising; Steve Randall, executive vice president of marketing for Tri-Star, stated that it was the studio's "firm policy not to release an X-rated film".

 With only a few weeks before the film's release, the studio was desperate for the less-restrictive R rating, but Parker was reluctant to alter the film.
-He filed another appeal, on which the board voted 8 to 6 in favor of the X rating.
-Parker then removed ten seconds of sexual content from the scene.
+He filed another appeal, on which the board voted 8-to-6 in favor of the X rating.
+Parker subsequently removed ten seconds of sexual content from the scene.
 "That scene was very complex, very intricate, and the cutting quite rapid, involving 60 to 80 cuts in the space of about two minutes," he said.
 "Eventually, I cut only 10 seconds from the scene, or about 14 feet of film."
 On February 24, 1987, the film was granted an R rating.
 Parker later stated that the MPAA's concerns led to "a wasteful, pointless and expensive exercise".